 How to Do In-and-Outs (Step-by-Step)

 4. Reverse direction smoothly.
 Without pausing, pull your knees back in while bringing your torso forward.
-The transition should be smooth, not a jerk.
+The transition should flow continuously without any jerk.
 Think about your abs shortening to bring your ribcage and pelvis closer together.
 Not about yanking your legs with momentum.
+Coach Ty's cue: "Feet never touch.
+Even in the fully extended position, your feet should hover at least two inches off the ground.
+The moment your heels hit the floor, your abs get a vacation."

 5. Breathe and maintain tension.
 Exhale on the "in" phase when your abs are crunching.
 Inhale on the "out" phase as your body extends.
 Your feet never touch the floor between reps.
-Beginners: aim for 3 sets of 8-10 reps with full control.
+Beginners: aim for 2 to 3 sets of 8 to 12 reps with full control.
 If your lower back rounds or your form breaks by rep 5, that's your working set for now.

 Common Mistakes to Avoid